Mark Cuban Contemplating 2020 Presidential Run, Despite It Being ‘Bad Parenting’

-Billionaire Mark Cuban is considering running for president in 2020, possibly as a Republican, more likely as an Independent, but almost certainly not as a Democrat, Business Insider is reporting.
+Billionaire Mark Cuban is considering running for president in 2020, possibly as a Republican or more likely as an Independent, but almost certainly not as a Democrat, Business Insider is reporting.

 Speaking at Business Insider’s IGNITION conference in New York City, Cuban was asked if he was any closer to making a decision on running for POTUS in 2020, something he’s been hinting at for months.
 His answer did little to put an end to that speculation one way or the other.